s4ke/Master-Thesis/src/md/043-cloudhaskell.md

-We do not have to write these manually, though, as as they can easily be generated with the Template Haskell code generator in Fig. \ref{fig:evalGen} from the Appendix via calls to the following three Template Haskell functions:
+We do not have to write these manually, though, as as they can easily be generated with the Template Haskell code generator in Figure \ref{fig:evalGen} from the Appendix via calls to the following three Template Haskell functions:

 ~~~~{.haskell}